lchastain/MemoryBank/src/main/resources/help/markdown/Data Locations.md

 [user home]/mbankData/[userEmail]/
 If this directory is not found, it will be created.
 User data will go here.

-user data location when running via the IDE:
+User data location when running via the IDE:
 [your development folder]/mbDevData/[userEmail]
 Set the email address (ie, which data set to use) as a program option in the run configurations.
 See the jondo configuration for an example.